-- Use the slider bar (4) and up and down arrows (3) to set a desired stimulation amplitude. - Press "Auto" (7).
-"Auto" will be dark gray when automatic amplitude adjustment is active. - Press the stimulation button ((8)) to turn on stimulation. - The stimulation amplitude will start increasing from 0mA at a rate of 0.2mA per second, and the output stimulation amplitude will be visible in the digital display (2) at the top of the stimulation bar.
+- Use the slider bar (4) and up and down arrows (3) to set a desired stimulation amplitude. - Press "Manual" (7).
+The text will change to "Auto" and the button will be dark gray when automatic amplitude adjustment is active. - Press the stimulation button ((8)) to turn on stimulation. - The stimulation amplitude will start increasing from 0mA at a rate of 0.2mA per second, and the output stimulation amplitude will be visible in the digital display (2) at the top of the stimulation bar.
 A red bar on the stimulation bar will represent the stimulation amplitude as it increases (9).